originphp/framework/origin/docs/getting-started.md

 Install [docker desktop](https://www.docker.com/products/docker-desktop), if you don't already have this.

 1. Unzip the OriginPHP archive into a new project folder, e.g `origin-demo`
-2. From within your project folder type `docker-compose build` - it will take a couple of minutes.
+2. From within your project folder type `docker-compose build` - it will take a couple of minutes, and is only done once unless you change the Docker configuration files.
 3. Start the web server, type `docker-compose up` and go to [http://localhost:8000](http://localhost:8000)

 ## Configuring OriginPHP